Dr Timothy Wiley

 RoboCup

 RoboCup is the premiere annual international competition for autonomous robotics, featuring teams competing from over 40 countries across a wide variety of challenges.
-I have been involved in RoboCup for over a decade.
-My current roles include:
+I have been involved in RoboCup for over 15 years.
+More information can be found on my RoboCup page.

 RedBackBots Robots